NFTs Explained: Why Everyone Is Jumping In (Should You?)

 - How to actually buy an NFT?

-There are dozens of marketplaces where users can buy, sell and auction their NFTs.
-OpenSea, Rarible, SuperRare, and Nifty are currently dominating the game.
-Certain NFTs are available only on specific platforms.
-For example, if you’re a sports fan, you might want to check out NBA Top Shot for some video highlights.
+Several major marketplaces allow users to buy, sell, and auction NFTs.
+OpenSea, Rarible, SuperRare, and Nifty lead the market.
+Some NFTs are platform-exclusive—for instance, sports fans might want to check out NBA Top Shot for video highlights.

 Collections